-Aborted listing application of Cable Business on the Shanghai Stock Exchange
+Proposed listing of Cable Business on the Shanghai Stock Exchange

 Following Dr. Tang's acquisition of control in Shanghai Pujiang in 2010, Shanghai Pujiang proposed to seek a listing on the Shanghai Stock Exchange to raise funds for its operations and seek a platform for further capital financing.
 On 10 June 2015, Shanghai Pujiang submitted its listing application to the China Securities Regulatory Commission.
-However, given the large number of listing applications which rendered the listing timetable uncertain, and the Group's subsequent business strategy to consolidate the Cable Business and the Prestressed Materials Business (see below), Shanghai Pujiang withdrew its listing application in the second half of 2016 and considered alternative methods of [REDACTED] or capital raising.
-At the time of withdrawal of the listing application, no comments had yet been received from the China Securities Regulatory Commission or the Shanghai Stock Exchange on Shanghai Pujiang's listing application.
+However, given the large number of listing applications which rendered the listing timetable uncertain, and the Group's subsequent business strategy to consolidate the Cable Business and the Prestressed Materials Business (see below), Shanghai Pujiang withdrew its listing application in the second half of 2016 and considered alternative methods of [REDACTED].